 Ahh - the grocery circulars....those geniuses of marketing designed to get you in to the stores!
 We often think of the weekly mailings that we get as notifying us of the sales...and in many cases that is true.
 But in many cases that is not!
-Here is a quick list of what you need to know:
+The reality is that successful marketing has never been solely about announcing discounts; it is about capturing attention, influencing behavior, and staying top of mind when consumers are ready to make a purchasing decision.

 - The front and back pages usually have the true sales for the week.
 The best prices can be found there.
 Shop THOSE deals before anything else!